 sudo sysctl -p

-Full list of VM kernel parameters and what each one does is in the Linux kernel vm sysctl documentation.
+Full list of VM kernel parameters is in the Linux kernel vm sysctl documentation.
 If you need to move config files between a Windows host and your Linux environment, the WSL file transfer guide covers the fastest methods.

 free -h